DurandBastien/Search-Engine-LATimes/README.md

     - Extract documents from files representing by an id
     - Extract tokens from documents using white space as delimiter
   - Pre-processing on tokens
-    - remove punctuation and stop words
+    - Remove punctuation and stop words
 - Inverted file construction
   - Construction in-memory using the tokenizer described above
   - Inverted file: HashMap(keys = word, value = Posting List)